kenyee/requery-wiki/Using-the-EntityStore-interface.md

 #Async wrappers

-In addition to `EntityDataStore` there are two supported non-blocking API's for basic operations.
+In addition to the core SQL `EntityDataStore` implementation there are two provided non-blocking wrappers that provide non-blocking access:

 ##RxJava

-`SingleEntityStore` represents all basic operations as Rx Single classes.
-A single is like an observable but only returns a single result.
+`SingleEntityStore` represents all basic operations as Rx [Single](http://reactivex.io/documentation/single.html) classes.
+A single is like an [Observable](http://reactivex.io/documentation/observable.html) but only returns a single result.

 Creating a SingleEntityStore: